 During Stage III (June 1 – July 6th), a small number of employees were invited to return to campus.

-In the coming weeks, we will start bringing back employees across all campuses in small numbers that do not exceed a 25 percent capacity in any buildings, labs, and workplaces.
-This first group includes faculty, staff, and students working in critical research labs, and administrative staff working in roles that are difficult to perform effectively in an off-campus environment.
-Again, these employees will be determined by senior leadership.
+This group included faculty, staff, and students working in critical research labs, and administrative staff working in roles that are difficult to perform effectively in an off-campus environment.

-Non-research-active faculty, staff, and students who have been contacted by their supervisors about returning to campus in this initial phase (and are able and choose to return) must comply with the following policies, protocols and guidelines:
+Non-research-active faculty, staff, and students who are returning to campus must comply with the following policies, protocols and guidelines:

 For research-active faculty, staff, students: In addition to following the above mentioned protocols and guidelines, you must also follow the Return to Research Labs Protocols for information on returning to laboratories, field research, and human subjects research.